mudita/MuditaOS/harmony_changelog.md

 * Added extended information to log filename
 * Added Harmony version information in about section
 * Added system shutdown if there is no user activity for 180 seconds on the language selection screen
-* Files not fully transferred via Center will be now removed when USB cable is unplugged
-* Added a log when manual reset is performed

 ### Changed / Improved